texas-egads/EGaDS-OpenGL-StarterKit/README.md

 # EGaDS!
 Super Simple OpenGL CMake Kit

 Hey everyone!
-This is going to be a very simple way of setting up a basic 3D application using C++ and OpenGL.
-This should give you a quick start in basic computer graphics concepts and allow you to start making cool games/projects using these concepts!

-## Installation

-In this step we're goign to# EGaDS!
-Super Simple OpenGL CMake Kit

-Hey everyone!
 This is going to be a very simple way of setting up a basic 3D application using **C++** and **OpenGL**.
 This should give you a quick start in basic computer graphics concepts and allow you to start making cool games/projects using these concepts!

 # Installation & Setup